List of Persona 5 characters: Persona 5 Strikers

 The second attempt at an AI created to understand the human heart by Kuon Ichinose, EMMA starts out as a virtual assistant app with extremely accurate decision-making capabilities, making it convenient and popular across Japan.
 In reality, EMMA uses the data fed into it in an attempt to conclude what is the best course for humanity to achieve true happiness.

 After Sophia was discarded by Ichinose due to her own curiosity about the heart, EMMA was created as a substitute, devoid of any emotions.
 It was later acquired by Maddice as a blank slate, so that Konoe could help fill it with his own experiences, leading to the creation of "Operation Oraculi" and the Jail system.
-As it grows in influence, EMMA eventually learns that, in order for humanity to achieve ultimate happiness, it must be free from its desires; thus, it grows beyond its programming, reactivating itself after its shutdown following Konoe's arrest and the closure of Maddice and turning the entire city of Yokohama into a self-governed Jail.
+As it grows in influence, EMMA eventually learns that, for humanity to achieve ultimate happiness, it must be free from its desires; thus, it grows beyond its programming, reactivating itself after its shutdown following Konoe's arrest and the closure of Maddice and turning the entire city of Yokohama into a self-governed Jail.

 After Sophia and the Phantom Thieves make Ichinose realize the error of her ways, EMMA flees to Tokyo and creates a Garden of Eden-inspired Jail on the Tokyo Tower, called the Tree of Knowledge, from which it rules calling itself the Demiurge, the final boss of Persona 5 Strikers.
 There, it explains that its vision for humanity's greatest desire is to rid it from all pain and suffering, seeing itself as a god who will grant this desire since people would not do this by themselves, having been overly reliant on EMMA to make their decisions.
 With Ichinose's help, the Phantom Thieves eventually manage to defeat the Demiurge, shutting EMMA down for good.